KunalAren/warezz/docs/movies-and-tv-shows.md

 - [WonderfulSubs](https://www.wonderfulsubs.com/) - The best place on the web for all things Anime!.
 - [CCExtractor](https://www.ccextractor.org/) - A tool that analyzes video files and produces independent subtitle files from the closed captions data.
 - [Subtitle Edit](https://github.com/SubtitleEdit/subtitleedit) - A free and open source editor for video subtitles.
+- [Moviesubtitlesrt.com](https://moviesubtitlesrt.com) - A free platform to download subtitles for movies, tv shows and web series.

 ### Subtitles Automation